oliyh/carmine-streams/README.md

 #### Control flow

 The default control flow is as follows:
-- Exit on errors reading from Redis
+- Exit on errors reading from Redis (including unblocking)
 - Recur on successful message callback
 - Recur on failed message callback